ver0-project/mcps/packages/mcp-http-fetch/README.md

 **Features:**
 - Automatic browser-like headers (Accept, User-Agent) if not provided
-- Optional HTML minification using `@minify-html/node`
+- Optional HTML minification using `@minify-html/node` (only applied when response content-type is HTML)
 - Start and end parameters to limit content or retrieve it in chunks.

 **Inputs:**